grew-nlp/grew_doc/content/doc/rewriting.md

    * the output of the graph `G_D`
    * a non-terminating execution

-Note that all unpredictable behavior will be identical from one execution to another with the same input data.
+For the last three case, the output is unpredictable, but several execution with the same input data will give the same output.
-But, if the order of rules in the pacakge `S` is changed, the behavior may be different.
+But, if the order of rules in the package `S` is changed, the behaviour may be different.